Bug report #11244

 I am not 100% sure how to deal with this situation, but I think that it would be more appropriate to just leave the field value untouched if the user does not touch it.
 Having the widget wrapper return an invalid QVariant instead of a NULL QVariant should fix it this way.

-#1 Updated by Denis Rouzaud over 5 years ago
+#1 Updated by Denis Rouzaud almost 6 years ago

 The problem you raise occurs when widget is badly configured.